fer15hdez/Note/Docker/Docker.md

 *Syntax* : docker build [OPTIONS] PATH | URL | -
 *Exmaple* :  docker build -t tagName:latest .
 (The dot is the path.
 It look for a Dockerfile file.
 It is posible define different path or link)

+### Executing multiple command
+*ENTRYPOINT ["bash", "./migrate.sh"]* (This command launches a Bash shell and executes the script in the "migrate.sh" file line by line.)

 ***
 ***